py1u/py1u/README.md

 🌱 I’m currently interested in the field of machine learning and AI productization.

-👯 I’m looking to collaborate on machine learning projects and create AI powered business products, but I full-stack development & UI/UX design is one of my interests too!
+👯 I’m looking to collaborate on machine learning projects and create AI powered business products, but full-stack development & UI/UX design is one of my interests too!

 💬 Ask me about full-stack development, I'm working on a start up business as a lead software engineer, maybe we can work together 🥳